Captain's Report by Capt. Steve--

 The Sea Ray 210 SLX was created to provide an ultra cool bowrider with premium features from stem to stern that was also designed to run as quietly as possible.
 Further, few bowriders in the Sea Ray lineup will be able to compete with the "wow factor" that the 210 SLX has.

-Some of the features that separate the 210 SLX from others in class include the following.
+Some of the features that separate the 210 SLX from others in class include the following.•

 It's certainly easier, and more cost effective to make a boat white, but one of the elements that set the SLX apart is that colored hulls come standard.
 The 210 SLX comes in black, blue, burgundy, red and patina two-tone gelcoat finishes.•

 Sea Ray used heavier scantlings, thicker deck molding, and noise suppression in critical areas to reduce the operational sound level on the 210 SLX.
 In addition, where any hatch meets another hard surface, small pads are added to reduce vibration.
 All of these efforts produce a quieter ride which, in turn, reduces operator fatigue levels.•

 Both Sea Ray and the engine maker -- Mercury -- are divisions of the Brunswick Corporation.
 That means just like most car makers, the engine, lower unit and the boat itself are the responsibility of the same company.
 There should be no finger-pointing if there is a drive train problem.

 Our Sea Ray 210 SLX had a length overall of 21’ (6.4 m), a beam of 8'3" (2.5 m) and a draft of 37” (93 cm).
 With an empty weight of 3642 lbs (1652 kg), 60% fuel and two people on board we had a test weight of 4208 lbs.
 (1909 kg).
 With the 220-hp MerCruiser 4.3 turning an Alpha I outdrive we reached a top speed at 4850 rpm of 47 mph.
 At that speed fuel burn was 17.45 gph giving us a range of 97 miles.

 came in at 3000 rpm and 25.6 mph.
 That reduced the fuel burn the 5.7 gph giving us a range of 161 miles while still maintaining a 10% reserve.
 We reached planing speed in 4.8 seconds, accelerated through 30 mph and 10 seconds.

 Below the Waterline